ravikramesh/spark-rest-service/README.md

 # spark-rest-service
 ### Job Submission using REST API service

-Data Engine platform requires ad-hoc query execution engine to meet customer demands on the fly.
 Customers want to run ad-hoc queries or spark jobs to pull reports from the data warehouse platform.
-The one of lacking features in Hadoop stack is submitting jobs via REST service and get the status of the jobs as well.
+So Data platform requires ad-hoc query execution engine to meet customer demands on the fly.
+Submitting jobs via REST service is not available out of box from Hadoop/Spark stack.
 Apache Livy service ( Still incubating projects) provides basic functionalities of the REST requirements.
 There is no need of any third party libraries, just submit Spark jobs through Http REST call.

 ---